Dolphins turn up heat on Jets and embattled Gase, 24-0

 The Dolphins blanked the Jets for the first time since the January 1983 AFC championship game, which they won 14-0.

+After the game, Tagovailoa spent about several minutes sitting alone on the field and on his phone with his parents.

+“It was a very special moment for me because my parents weren’t here,” Tagovailoa said.
+“I sat close to where I think our last drive ended, and I FaceTimed my parents.
+It was exciting to get out there.
+It was really fun.
+My parents were happy to see me out there playing again.”

 Fitzpatrick was 18 for 27 for 191 yards for Miami.
-He also blocked for Myles Gaskins on a run and improvised a left-handed completion under pressure for a short gain.
+He also blocked for Myles Gaskins on a run and flipped a left-handed completion under pressure for a short gain.

 Joe Flacco, making his second start for the injured Sam Darnold, went 21 for 44 for 186 and an interception.
-He was sacked three times, once for 28 yards.
+He was sacked three times, once by Emmanuel Ogbah for 28 yards.

+“It was a tough game.
+It was ugly,” Flacco said.
+“We didn’t play well.
+They came after us and we just weren’t able to get a lot going.”

 The Jets, who released running back Le’Veon Bell on Tuesday, had 115 yards rushing.